simomosi/dynamic-forms/docs/README.md

 ## ToDo List

 - Implement 'forms configurations': instantiate the DynamicForm *one time*, and specify different sets of rules to switch on.
 Example: `if (A is Europe) then B updates C; if (A is America) then B updates D.`
+- Apply listener to fields container to use dynamicForms on dynamic collections of checkbox/radio fields